irsol/Udemy/Docker/docker_compose.md

 Add an environment variables to the web service.
 There are two ways to add this variables.
 First way is to add an enviroment property.
 It's expect you to add key/value pairs, where key is an evironment variable name and value is the value of that variable: `environment: FLASK_DEBUG: 'true'`.
 The second method to add an evironment property: `env_file: - '.env'` The `.env` file property takes a list of environment files to load and it's load from top to bottom.

+#### Managing web app with Docker Compose

+`docker-compose --help` lists all commands

+1. `docker-compose build` to build a web Image or
+   -  `docker-compose up --build -d` to run on the background

+2. `docker-compose pull` to pull down any images that Compose project requires

+3. `docker-compose up` to start the project

+4. `docker-compose stop`to stop containers

+5. `docker-compose -ps` to list containers of the project

+- **To restart** all of your containers: `docker-compose restart`
+- **To restart** with optional arguments: `docker-compose restart redis`

+- To execute commands on container `docker-compose exec web ls -la`

+- `docker-compose exec web sh` to run a shell

+- `docker-compose run redis redis-server --version`

+- To run only redis: `docker-compose up redis`

+- To remove container:
+ 1. List: `docker container ls -la`
+ 2. Remove: `docker-compose rm` or prune command